What is Bankruptcy?

 - A bankruptcy stays on your credit file for 7 years.

 Most people do their best to avoid bankruptcy as it is very limiting on your lifestyle for years to come.
-If you are concerned about the implications of bankruptcy, and would like to try and avoid them, contact us today.
+However, there are finance options that may be able to help.
+Therefore, f you are concerned about the implications of bankruptcy and would like to discuss finance options or business caveat loans, contact us today on 1300 796 850.